swaptacular/swpt_accounts/protocol.rst

   "wire" the accumulated interest to another account.
 Accordingly, accumulated negative interest MUST be subtracted from the account's available amount.

+.. [#network-disconnect] Client and server implementations SHOULD expect, and be able to handle uneventfully, network disconnects that last for *at least 7 days*.

+.. [#min-change-interval] Therefore, any two changes in the account's interest rate SHOULD be separated by at least 8 days.

 .. [#verify-config] Note that clents can use ``last_config_ts`` and ``last_config_seqnum`` to determine whether a sent